uGLAD: Sparse graph recovery by optimizing deep unrolled networks: The model

 \uglad uses the same architecture as \glad.
 We we have a function $\Theta=f_{nn}(X)$, implemented as the \texttt{GLAD} architecture ~\cite{shrivastava2020glad}.
 The \texttt{GLAD} model uses the Alternating Minimization algorithm updates, unrolled to some iterations, for the maximum likelihood objective as a template for its deep architecture design.

 Penalty constants $(\rho,\lambda)$ are replaced by problem dependent neural networks, $\rho_{nn}$ and $\Lambda_{nn}$.
 These neural networks are minimalist in terms of the number of parameters as the input dimensions are mere $\{3, 2\}$ for $\{\rho_{nn}, \Lambda_{nn}\}$ and outputs a single value.
-Algorithm presented in Appendix~\ref{apx:arch-details} summarizes the update equations for the unrolled AM based model, \texttt{GLAD}.
-This unrolled algorithm with neural network augmentation can be viewed as a highly structured recurrent architecture, refer Figure~\ref{fig:glad-architecture}.
+Algorithm presented in Fig.~\ref{fig:nn-design} summarizes the update equations for the unrolled AM based model, \texttt{GLAD}.
+This unrolled algorithm with neural network augmentation can be viewed as a highly structured recurrent architecture as illustrated in Figure~\ref{fig:glad-architecture}.

-Note that the \glad model has a low number of learnable parameters and maintains the permutation invariance w.r.t. the input.
-The design prior of the AM algorithm enforces the positive definite constraint of the precision matrix at every step of its optimization.
-One can see the state of the recovered graph at each unrolled step of the AM optimization, thus giving insights about the learning process.
-The AM algorithm converges linearly for the graphical lasso objective.
+The key features making the \texttt{GLAD} model a suitable choice are: \begin{itemize}[leftmargin=*,nolistsep] \item Minimalist learnable parameters: The number of learnable parameters is significantly smaller than in other deep learning methods. \item Permutation invariance: The design of \texttt{GLAD} inherently maintains the permutation invariance w.r.t. the input. \item Positive definite constraint: The design prior of the AM algorithm enforces the positive definite constraint of the precision matrix at every step of its optimization. \item Interpretability: One can see the state of the recovered graph at each unrolled step of the AM optimization, thus giving insights about the learning process. \item Linear convergence: The AM algorithm converges linearly for the graphical lasso objective and therefore gives faster convergence rates. \end{itemize}